TRUSTWORTHY SATELLITE-DERIVED DATA

 for a better experience

-NPL will host and lead the Introducing the principles of uncertainty analysis workshop — a 1.5 day training course introducing the principles of uncertainty analysis, supported by a suite of open-source software tools designed to help participants apply these concepts in practice.
+NPL hosted the Introducing the principles of uncertainty analysis workshop — a 1.5 day training course that introduced the principles of uncertainty analysis, supported by a suite of open-source software tools designed to help participants apply these concepts in practice.

-Kicking off with core fundamentals, participants will be encouraged to complete a free online preparatory course.
-Registered attendees will receive access details.
+Kicking off with core fundamentals, participants were encouraged to complete a free online preparatory course.

-The training will include guided, hands-on exercises using example datasets, and—where feasible—participants will have the opportunity to explore their own data with support from NPL experts.
+The training included guided, hands-on exercises using example datasets, and participants had the opportunity to explore their own data with support from NPL experts.

-The course has been developed as part of the Metrology for Earth Observation (Met4EO) project, an ESA-funded initiative led by the National Physical Laboratory (NPL) to improve the reliability and interoperability of Earth Observation data through rigorous metrological methods.
-Met4EO delivers open-source tools, AI-supported sensor intercomparison techniques, practical training, and new frameworks for evaluating uncertainties in products such as land cover maps and radar-altimetry measurements.
-It also provides the CEOS Calibration Dashboard, enabling satellite operators to assess radiometric performance using international reference sites, supporting ESA’s drive toward high-quality, analysis-ready EO data.
+The course was developed as part of the Metrology for Earth Observation (Met4EO) project, an ESA-funded initiative led by the National Physical Laboratory (NPL) that improved the reliability and interoperability of Earth Observation data through rigorous metrological methods.
+Met4EO delivered open-source tools, AI-supported sensor intercomparison techniques, practical training, and new frameworks for evaluating uncertainties in products such as land cover maps and radar-altimetry measurements.
+It also provided the CEOS Calibration Dashboard, enabling satellite operators to assess radiometric performance using international reference sites, supporting ESA’s drive toward high-quality, analysis-ready EO data.

 To complement the workshop, a half-day FRM workshop takes place on the afternoon of 20 May (also at NPL), focused on the organisation/analysis of comparison exercises.